David Spade: 1997–2018: Sitcom success and film roles

-He hosted the Comedy Central TV show The Showbiz Show with David Spade for three seasons, from September 2005 to October 2007.
-On the show, Spade made fun of Hollywood and celebrities in a manner similar to his old "Hollywood Minute" segment on SNL.

-Video game work, animation and television acting

 In the 2006 video game The Legend of Spyro: A New Beginning, Spade provided the voice of Spyro's dragonfly companion, Sparx.
 From 2007 to 2013, he starred as Russell Dunbar in the ensemble CBS sitcom Rules of Engagement.
 In 2010, he worked with TBS on a pilot for an animated series based on Joe Dirt, but it was eventually dropped.

 In 2014, Spade had a guest role on an episode of ABC sitcom The Goldbergs (on which George Segal, his former Just Shoot Me co-star, has a major role as "Pops", the protagonist's grandfather).
 The end credits featured an interaction between Pops and Spade's character.

-Lights Out with David Spade
+In 2018, Spade appeared in his first major dramatic role in the movie Warning Shot co-starring Bruce Dern and James Earl Jones, with Spade playing the dangerous grandson of a powerful business tycoon (Dern).

+2019–present: Late-night talk show and podcast

-In 2019, he started hosting a new late night show called Lights Out with David Spade on Comedy Central.
+In 2019, he started hosting a new late-night show called Lights Out with David Spade on Comedy Central.
 The television spot was right after The Daily Show in the former slot inhabited by The Colbert Report, The Nightly Show with Larry Wilmore and The Opposition with Jordan Klepper.
 As the production was put on hold during the COVID-19 pandemic, Comedy Central announced the show would not return to the channel once production can resume, but is instead being shopped around to a third-party broadcaster.

-In August 2020, Spade guest hosted two episodes of Jimmy Kimmel Live! while Kimmel took a summer vacation.

-Awards and honors

-Spade received an Emmy nomination and two Golden Globe nominations for his role as Dennis Finch on Just Shoot Me!.